-AEA specialise specifically on auditing combining a pragmatic and technical approach to achieve results.
+AEA combines a pragmatic and technical approach to achieve the audit goals.
 We are advantaged to have multiple auditors in most states.

-Our auditors are some of the most experienced in Australia and have access to leading technical specialists.
+Our DWER accredited auditors are some of the most experienced in Australia and we also have access to leading technical specialists.
 This experience allows us to focus on practical audit outcomes whilst meeting our statutory obligations.